nanoframework/nanoFramework.Device.Bluetooth/README.md

 The PairingKind indicates what the application needs to do.
 In this case its DevicePairingKinds.DisplayPin which just needs the passKey to compare with client.

-For a general use device with a display the passkey should be displayd so client knows what to input.
+For a general use device with a display the passkey should be displayed so client knows what to input.

 ```csharp
 private static void Pairing_PairingRequested(object sender, DevicePairingRequestedEventArgs args)